All Episodes

 Well, he's a Senate millionaire now.

-And Bernie, by the way, Bernie Backers are vowing revenge if the Democratic establishment steals the nomination again.
+And Bernie, by the way, Bernie backers are vowing revenge if the Democratic establishment steals the nomination again.

-Bernie or bust is their rallying cry.
+Bernie or Bust is their rallying cry.

 Yikes, didn't get much coverage, but it happened.

-Um, all right, I just got done laying out two things.
+All right, I just got done laying out two things.

-And obviously, 50 years, his positions on bussing, his stupid statements, his creepy behavior.
+And obviously, 50 years, his positions on busing, his stupid statements, his creepy behavior, that's all part of it.

 But I think the biggest thing that will stand out is number one, all the warnings and admonitions we had about Russia, election, interference, hacking, all of it.